codacy-open-source-projects-scans/curl/docs/cmdline-opts/variable.md

 --variable %name@content.
 Note that on some systems - but not all - environment variables are case insensitive.

+To assign a variable using contents from another variable, use --expand-variable.
+Like for example assigning a new variable using contents from two other:

+    curl --expand-variable "user={{firstname}} {{lastname}}"

 When expanding variables, curl supports a set of functions that can make the variable contents more convenient to use.
 You apply a function to a variable expansion by adding a colon and then list the desired functions in a